winston-yallow/mosaic-client/README.md

 Most code files have at least a small description on the top.
 If you have questions don't hesitate to ask, I did not add many comments to the code.

+## Running the Project

+To run this project you will first need to start your own signalling server.
+You can download it from the [Mosaic Server](https://github.com/winston-yallow/mosaic-server) repo.

+After that you will need to edit the `src/network_mesh/NetworkMesh.gd` file.
+You should adjust the `_websocket_url` to point to your server (defaults to localhost) and add some STUN/TURN servers to `_ice_servers`.

+If you test this locally you can use an empty list of URLs.
+This will only work if clients can communicate with each other without the need to use STUN/TURN (for example multiple clients running on the same computer).

 ## Licenses

 My code: MIT License